-- Place the Cornish hen into the air fryer basket.
+- Place the Cornish hen into the air fryer basket [Note 2].

-- Remove Cornish hen from the air fryer, cover with tented foil, and leave to rest for at least ten minutes.
-This allows it to finish cooking (temperature should continue to rise to 165°F), and allows the juices to reabsorb.
+- Remove Cornish hen from the air fryer, cover with tented aluminum foil, and leave to rest for at least ten minutes before serving.

 - Cut the string and serve!

 - If you are using fresh herbs, place a small bunch of rosemary and/or thyme inside.